Volodymyr Zelenskyy: Early life

-Before starting elementary school, Zelenskyy lived for four years in the Mongolian city of Erdenet, where his father worked.
+Before starting elementary school, Zelenskyy lived for four years in Erdenet, Mongolia, where Oleksandr worked as a mining engineer from the mid-1970s to help build a copper mine, applying his abilities in computer science to mining.
 Zelenskyy grew up speaking Russian.
-At the age of 16 he passed the Test of English as a Foreign Language and received an education grant to study in Israel, but his father did not allow him to go.
-He later earned a law degree from the Kryvyi Rih Institute of Economics, then a department of Kyiv National Economic University and now part of Kryvyi Rih National University, but never worked in the legal field.
+At the age of 16, Zelenskyy took the Test of English as a Foreign Language and received an education grant to study in Israel, but Oleksandr did not allow him to go.
+Zelenskyy later earned a law degree from the Kryvyi Rih Institute of Economics, then a department of Kyiv National Economic University and now part of Kryvyi Rih National University, but never worked in the legal field.